Matthieu-Andre/deepl-project/README.md

 * Make sure you have the correct version of pytorch installed for your computer.
 All instructions are to found on this page: https://pytorch.org/get-started/locally/
 * Finally go to the folder nnUNet with `cd nnUNet` and run `pip install -e .` to install nnUNet.
 You are now all ready to use the model, you just need to load you data according to the folder structure presented above.

+## Download data
+* Download data from the drive ( link provided on moodle submission ) place the compressed folders at the root of the repo
+* Then run `python unpack_and_organize.py`

 ## Preprocess data
 To process the data it must follow the following structure :